Vegan Chef Challenge comes to Denver for first time

 Vital Root is part of the Edible Beats restaurant group boasting Linger, El Five, Ophelia's and Root Down.
 Each restaurant has a distinct personality and concept, and is located in a storied building.

 Vital Root's concept caters to people who are conscious about healthy eating in a fast-casual setting.
 It is entirely gluten free and vegetarian.
 Any dish can also be made vegan.
 Vital Root also serves as a hard-to-find dining option for people with allergies or dietary restrictions, he said.
-The menu strives to appeal to everyone, he said, from the customers just finishing up a yoga class to the meat-and-potato-loving diner who might not typically visit a vegan eatery.
+The menu strives to appeal to everyone, from the customers just finishing up a yoga class to the meat-and-potato-loving diner who might not typically visit a vegan eatery, he added.

 The menu features a "Reuben" sandwich made from beets, turnips, celery root and carrots, mixed in all the traditional Reuben spices.
 It can be ordered with Swiss cheese, vegan cheese or no cheese at all.